-In order to verify our text-only probe predicts performance in multimodal settings, we curate a evaluation set image/caption pairs, \evalname, which operationalizes the compositional factors of \dataname, but in a multimodal setting.
-Results on this corpus suggest our text-only probe gives a necessary condition: if the text-only recovery probe fails to recovery a text-only property on \dataname, then the associated multimodal model also poorly for that property on \evalname.
-However --- our results also suggest that text-only recoverability is not a \emph{sufficient} condition: our proof-of-concept encodings, which achieve low text-only information loss do not fully solve \dataname either.
-We release our code alongside the newly collected \dataname and \evalname corpora to facilitate future probing experiments\footnote{\url{https://github.com/amitakamath/vl_text_encoders_are_bottlenecks}}.
+In order to verify that our text-only probe predicts performance in multimodal settings, we curate an evaluation set of image-caption pairs, \evalname, which operationalizes the compositional factors of \dataname in a multimodal setting.
+Results on this corpus suggest our text-only probe gives a \textit{necessary} condition: if the text-only recovery probe fails to recover a text-only property on \dataname, then the associated multimodal model also performs poorly for that property on \evalname.
+However, our results also suggest that text-only recoverability is not a \emph{sufficient} condition: a model can achieve low text-only information loss on a particular prompt type but not fully solve it on \evalname.
+To facilitate future probing experiments, we release our code alongside the newly collected \dataname and \evalname corpora at \url{https://github.com/amitakamath/vl_text_encoders_are_bottlenecks}.